ghbrown/xmpl/readme.md

 ...
 ```

-You can supply your own examples in `~/.local/share/xmpl`.
-These
+You can supply your own markdown formatted examples in `~/.local/share/xmpl`.
-effectively overwrite the included examples, so start by copying the
-relevant example from `/usr/share/xmpl` or `/usr/local/share/xmpl`
-if you want to make edits.
+These effectively overwrite the included examples, so start by copying the relevant example from `/usr/share/xmpl` or `/usr/local/share/xmpl` if you want to make edits.

 ### Installation